Scille/parsec-cloud/docs/rfcs/1007-frozen-users.md

 ## Error handling

-The following standard errors are handled the same way as for the other administration routes:
+The following standard errors are handled the same way as for the other administration routes.

+For parsec v2:

-- Organization not found: `404` with JSON body `{"error": "not_found"}`
+- Organization not found: `404` with JSON body `{"error": "not_found}`
 - Invalid administration token: `403` with JSON body `{"error": "not_allowed"}`
 - Wrong request format: `400` with JSON body `{"error": "bad_data"}`

+For parsec v3 (note the different `detail` field due to the migration to `FastAPI`):

+- Organization not found: `404` with JSON body `{"detail": "not_found"}`
+- Invalid administration token: `403` with JSON body `{"detail": "not_allowed"}`
+- Wrong request format: `400` with JSON body `{"detail": "bad_data"}`

-On top of it, an extra error is handled when the `PATCH` request contains a user that does not exist in the organization:
+On top of it, an extra error is handled when the `POST` request contains a user that does not exist in the organization.

+For parsec v2:

 - User not found: `404` with JSON body `{"error": "user_not_found"}`

+For parsec v3 (note the different `detail` field due to the migration to `FastAPI`):

+- User not found: `404` with JSON body `{"detail": "user_not_found"}`

 ## Implementation

 An extra `frozen` column is added to the  SQL table that stores the user information for each organization.
-This column is initialized with `False` values and is updated by the `PATCH` method.
+This column is initialized with `False` values and is updated by the `POST` method.

 When an authenticated handshake is performed by a user, the server checks the `frozen` field in the `user_` table.
 If it is, the handshake is rejected with a result that depends on the parsec protocol that is being used.